panefi/hstc/README.md

 - Set GitFlow workflow for the development process.
 - Add unit tests for all lambda functions.
 - Add integration tests.
+- Add lambdas to create a new gate, update and delete an existing one.
+- Split the Terraform template.yaml into multiple files for better organization.

 ## Instructions to run the project locally